espadrine/email-login/README.md

 - `emailVerified()` returns true if we know the session is linked to the email address.
 - `createdAt`: Date at which the session was created.
-- `lastAuth`: Date at which the session last connected to us.
+- `lastAuth`: (deprecated) Date at which the session last connected to us.
 - `hash`: identifies the type of one-way function used, as a String.
 - `token`: hashed random data identifying a session.
 - `proofCreatedAt`: Date when the proof to verify an email was created.